OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/preparing_your_system.md

-### Program installation
+### Programme installation

-1. Make sure you have the following programs installed and that these can be found on your path.
+Make sure you have the following programs installed and that these can be found on your path.
 This template requires

 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or
   [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) or